Bee Statistics To Prove Why They’re Crucial for Our Environment!

 Varroa mites are the honey bees’ biggest and most serious pest, and in 2018, they caused the greatest hurdle in managing bee populations.
 As an incredibly invasive species, varroa mites have been wreaking havoc on bees all over the world ever since their discovery in 1904 on the Indonesian island of Java.

-In just one year, ABC News noted that the United States saw a 30.7% decrease in the bee population, with that number increasing even further by 7% from 2018 to 2019 as commercial beekeepers lost a total of 37.7% of their bees.
+In just one year, from 2017 to 2018, ABC News noted that the United States saw a 30% decrease in the bee population, with that number increasing even further by 10% from 2018 to 2019 as commercial beekeepers lost a total of 40% of their bees.

-Beeinformed estimates that in the summer of 2018, the U.S. lost 20.5% of its bee colonies to pesticides, parasites, and the fact the summer ranked as the fourth hottest summer in U.S. history.
+Beeinformed estimates that in the summer of 2018, the U.S. lost 20.5% of its bee colonies to pesticides and parasites, and the fact that summer ranked as the fourth hottest summer in U.S. history.
 This high loss of bees was a 3.4% increase from previous summer losses, which was roughly around 17.1%.

-The Highest Honey Production Is in North Dakota, With Above 38 Million Pounds (World Atlas)
+As per stats of 2022, The Highest Honey Production Is in North Dakota, With Above 31.2 Million Pounds (USDA)

 We all know that the United States has 50 states, but would you be able to guess which one makes it to the top 10 for honey production?
-Well, according to World Atlas, it’s North Dakota.
-In total, North Dakota produces $71 million dollars of liquid gold a year which equates to a whopping 38 million pounds of honey!
+Well, according to USDA, it’s North Dakota.
+In total, North Dakota produces $71 million dollars of liquid gold a year, which equates to a whopping 31.2 million pounds of honey!

 The top 10 states are as follows: